RadianttK/anilist-jimaku-button/README.md

 # anilist-jimaku-button

-This script adds a button to AniList anime pages, linking straight to the corresponding Jimaku entry.
+This script adds a button to [AniList](https://anilist.co/) anime pages, linking straight to the corresponding [Jimaku](https://jimaku.cc/) entry.
-- The ID for the Jimaku entry is retrieved using the Jimaku API, so a Jimaku API key is required to use the script.
+- Note: The ID for the Jimaku entry is retrieved using the Jimaku API, so a Jimaku API key is required to use the script.

 ### Instructions